manthanparab07/Practicals/DBMS Concepts.md

 1. Each user should be able to change the way he or she views the data, and this change should not affect other users.

-2. A user’s interaction with the database should be independent ofstorage considerations involves hashing,indexing.. etc.
+2. A user’s interaction with the database should be independent of storage considerations involves hashing,indexing.. etc.

 3. The DBA should be able to change the database storage structures without affecting the users’ views.